On the index of minimal 2-tori in the 4-sphere: Introduction

 \section{Introduction}

 The study of minimal subvarieties in the unit $n$-sphere $S^n$ is an important topic in global differential geometry.
-The work \cite{Simons} of Simons has been especially influential; in particular, he investigated the second variation formula, observing that all closed minimal subvarieties in $S^n$ are unstable, and estimating their Morse index.
-Yet even for classical minimal surfaces in the $3$-sphere the Morse index has been determined in only a few cases: the great $2$-spheres have index $1$ and the Clifford tori have index $5$.
-In fact, Urbano \cite{Urbano} showed these are the only minimal surfaces in $S^3$ with index at most $5$.
-This is a key ingredient in the recent proof \cite{Marques} of the Willmore conjecture in $S^3$.
-As Marques and Neves point out \cite{Marques2}, strong evidence for the generalized Willmore conjecture in $S^n$ would be a generalization of Urbano's index result to minimal $2$-tori in the $n$-sphere, which is the main aim of this paper.
+The work of Simons \cite{Simons} has been especially influential: in particular, he investigated the second variation formula, observing that any closed minimal subvariety in $S^n$ is unstable and estimating its Morse index.
+The great $2$-sphere and the Clifford torus are the simplest minimal surfaces in $S^3$, with Morse indices $1$ and $5$, respectively.
+Urbano \cite{Urbano} showed these are the only minimal surfaces in $S^3$ with index at most $5$.
+This is a key ingredient in the recent proof \cite{Marques} by Marques and Neves of the Willmore conjecture in $S^3$.
+As they point out \cite{Marques2}, strong evidence for the analogous conjecture in higher codimension would be a generalization of Urbano's result to minimal $2$-tori in $S^n$, which is the principal purpose of this note.

-Urbano's proof relies heavily on the codimension-$1$ assumption to find global eigenfunctions for the Jacobi (second variation) operator.
-In higher codimension we need to consider sections of the normal bundle instead of functions, and finding useful global eigensections in the normal bundle is already a difficult task.
-For this reason, we first focus our attention on minimal $2$-tori in $S^4$; in this case, the vector-valued Hopf differential provides two natural test sections of the normal bundle.
-Furthermore, the codimension-$2$ situation lets us show the normal bundle is trivial, provided the vector-valued Hopf differential is not isotropic.
-In that case we can define an almost complex structure $J$ on the normal bundle.
-The action of $J$ on the vector-valued Hopf differential then provides more test sections, which leads to our main result:
+Urbano's proof relies heavily on the codimension-$1$ assumption to find global eigenfunctions for the Jacobi operator associated to the second variation of area.
+In higher codimension we need to consider sections of the normal bundle instead of functions, and finding useful global eigensections is a challenging task.
+For this reason, we first focus our attention on minimal $2$-tori in $S^4$, where the normal-vector-valued holomorphic quadratic differential $\CC$ --- introduced by Calabi \cite{Calabi} and whose square is the scalar-valued Hopf differential $\mathcal{H}$ --- provides two natural test sections of the normal bundle.
+Furthermore, the codimension-$2$ situation lets us show the normal bundle is trivial provided $\mathcal{H}$ does not vanish.
+In this case we can also define an almost complex structure $\J$ on the normal bundle.
+The action of $\J$ on $\CC$ then provides more test sections, leading to our main result: